 Answer Mark

+Question

-Question Number
+Number

 4(a) AO1a (1 mark)

 A 1909

 Others too late.

 (1)

-Question Number Answer Mark 4(b) AO1a (2 marks) Award 1 mark for each correct point. • Muslims should have 1/3 seats in Central Legislature (1) Sindh to have full provincial status (1) British reforms should be extended to NWFP and Balochistan (1) Seats given to Muslims in Punjab and Bengal should be proportional to Muslim population there.
-(1) Accept any valid response.
+Question Number Answer Mark

+4(b) AO1a (2 marks)

+Award 1 mark for each correct point.

+Muslims should have 1/3 seats in Central Legislature (1) Sindh to have full provincial status (1) British reforms should be extended to NWFP and Balochistan (1) Seats given to Muslims in Punjab and Bengal should be proportional to Muslim population there.
+(1)

+Accept any valid response.
 (2)

-Question Indicative content
+Question Number Indicative content

-Number

-4(c) AO1b (3 marks)/AO2 (3 marks)

-The indicative content below is not prescriptive and candidates are not required to include all the material indicated as relevant.
-Other relevant material not suggested below must also be credited.

-Indicative content

-Many members of the movement believed that fostering Islam was an important part of its aims, but the Hijrat caused disillusionment and reduced enthusiasm After the physical difficulties faced in travelling to Afghanistan and back, many supporters were no longer able to give active support Before travelling to Afghanistan, most supporters had sold their possessions.
-They had little property or work and their immediate priority was to look after their families The Hijrat led to disillusionment with the movement's leaders, as they had promised that the supporters would be welcomed in Afghanistan, but they had actually been turned back at the border.
+4(c) required material in material in AO1b (3 marks)/AO2 (3 marks) ative content below is not prescriptive and candidates are not to include all the material indicated as relevant.
+Other relevant not suggested below must also be credited.
+We content members of the movement believed that fostering Islam was portant part of its aims, but the Hijrat caused disillusionment educed enthusiasm the physical difficulties faced in travelling to Afghanistan and many supporters were no longer able to give active support a travelling to Afghanistan, most supporters had sold their essions.
+They had little property or work and their immediate by was to look after their families ijrat led to disillusionment with the movement's leaders, as and promised that the supporters would be welcomed in nistan, but they had actually been turned back at the border.

 Level Mark Descriptor